xz0127/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 a/College Avenue 8` Edits the phone number and email address of the 1st patient to be `91234567` and `College Avenue 8` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and deletes all existing tags.

-:framed_picture: Step by step illustration:<br>
+Step-by-step illustration:<br>
-1. Suppose Charlotte changed her phone number from `84812305` to `91234567`, simply type `edit 3 p/91234567` in the command box and press <kbd>Enter</kbd>.<br>
+1. Suppose a patient, Charlotte, changed her phone number from `84812305` to `91234567`, simply type `edit 3 p/91234567` in the command box and press <kbd>Enter</kbd>.<br>
 ![EditCommand1](images/EditCommand1.png)

-2. The information of the edited patient is displayed in the result box.
+2. Charlotte's phone number is updated and the change is reflected in the relevant patient and appointment cards.
-Charlotte's edited phone number is reflected in the relevant patient and appointment card.<br>
+The particulars of the edited patient is also displayed in the result display box.<br>
 ![EditCommand2](images/EditCommand2.png)

 #### Deleting a patient : `delete`